pyOpenSci/python-package-guide/documentation/contributing.md

-# CONTRIBUTING file and License

-## CONTRIBUTING.md File for your Python Package
+# Contributing and License Files in your Python Package

-Your python package should include a file called CONTRIBUTING.md located in the root of your repository (with your readme file).
+Your python package should include a file called **CONTRIBUTING.md** located in the root of your repository (with your **README.md** file).

-### Local development environment information
+## What should be in the contributing guide

-The contributing file should include information to support a new contributing building your package locally.
-This includes:
+The contributing file should include information about the types of contributions that you welcome, and how you'd like to see contributions happen.

-* instructions for setting up a development environment locally to work on your package
-* instructions for how the test suite is setup and run

-### Community contribution guidelines
 This guide should also include information for someone interested in asking questions, submitting issues or pull requests: